diogotcorreia/master-thesis/docs/content/ch02-background.typ

 Again, depending on the type of the parent, this can either be done with `setattr` or `__setitem__`.

-To sum up, for a vulnerable construct to be able to use many gadgets, it needs to use both `getattr` and `__getitem__`, and then either `setattr` or `__setitem__`.
+To sum up, for a vulnerable construct to be able to offer a wide attack surface with larger freedom of gadget election, it needs to use both `getattr` and `__getitem__`, and then either `setattr` or `__setitem__`.

 === Possible Gadgets

-While this work is mostly focused on finding dangerous constructs rather than gadgets, it is still important to highlight some of them, both for the relevance of this degree project, as well as to aid with creating a proof of concept when reporting vulnerabilities.
+While this work is mostly focused on finding dangerous constructs rather than gadgets, it is still important to highlight some of them, both for the relevance of this degree project, as well as to aid with creating a proof-of-concept when reporting vulnerabilities.

 ==== Mutating Built-ins

-An easy way of creating a @dos is to change the value of a builtin.
+An easy way of crafting a @dos attack is to change the value of a language builtin.
 Assuming the payload can only be a string, then changing the value of `__builtins__.list` to e.g., `"foo"` will cause all calls to `list()` to crash.
-Obviously, if the payload can be a function, then it is possible to achieve @rce this way.
+Evidently, if the payload can be a function, then it is possible to achieve @rce this way.
-One might argue that simply accessing an attribute that doesn't exist can already cause the program to crash, but in that case, the program might catch the exception (or verify that the attribute exists before accessing it) because it could be expected that it might not exist.
+One might argue that simply accessing an attribute that does not exist can already cause the program to crash, but in that case, the program might catch the exception (or verify that the attribute exists before accessing it) because it could be expected that it might not exist.
-However, the program is definitely not expecting the type of `list` to have changed to a string.
+However, it is unlikely the developers of the program accounted for the type of `list` changing to a string, resulting in a crash when the `list()` function in invoked.
-The usage of these gadget is illustrated in @code:gadget-builtins.
+The usage of this gadget is illustrated in @code:gadget-builtins.

 #figure(caption: [How polluting a frequently used built-in
   can cause a #gls-shrt("dos") vulnerability])[